 Research and development (R&D) will not be funded under the SECAT Program.
-Subject to CARB approval, however, the SECAT program may fund in-use durability demonstration programs for technologies provisionally certified or verified by CARB pending the outcome of such demonstrations.
+Subject to CARB approval for use on vehicles operating in California, the SECAT Program may fund in-use durability demonstration programs for technologies provisionally certified or verified by CARB pending the outcome of such demonstrations.